A Modest Proposal: "People are the riches of a nation"

 Landa presents Swift's A Modest Proposal as a critique of the popular and unjustified maxim of mercantilism in the 18th century that "people are the riches of a nation".
 Swift presents the dire state of Ireland and shows that mere population itself, in Ireland's case, did not always mean greater wealth and economy.
 The uncontrolled maxim fails to take into account that a person who does not produce in an economic or political way makes a country poorer, not richer.
 Swift also recognises the implications of this fact in making mercantilist philosophy a paradox: the wealth of a country is based on the poverty of the majority of its citizens.
-Swift however, Landa argues, is not merely criticising economic maxims but also addressing the fact that England was denying Irish citizens their natural rights and dehumanising them by viewing them as a mere commodity.
+Landa argued that Swift was putting the onus "on England of vitiating the working of natural economic law in Ireland" by denying Irishmen "the same natural rights common to the rest of mankind".

 Public reaction

-Swift's essay created a backlash within the aristocratic community after its publication.
-The work was aimed at the aristocracy, and they responded in turn.
-Several members of society wrote to Swift regarding the work.
+Swift's essay created a backlash within Georgian society after its publication.
+The work was aimed at the elite, and they responded in turn.
+Several prominent members of society wrote to Swift regarding the work.
 Lord Bathurst's letter (12 February 1729–30) intimated that he certainly understood the message, and interpreted it as a work of comedy:

 Modern usage

-A Modest Proposal is included in many literature courses as an example of early modern western satire.
-It also serves as an introduction to the concept and use of argumentative language, lending itself to secondary and post-secondary essay courses.
-Outside of the realm of English studies, A Modest Proposal is included in many comparative and global literature and history courses, as well as those of numerous other disciplines in the arts, humanities, and even the social sciences.

 A Modest Video Game Proposal is the title of an open letter sent by activist/former attorney Jack Thompson on 10 October 2005.

 The 2012 horror film Butcher Boys, written by the original The Texas Chain Saw Massacre scribe Kim Henkel, is said to be an updating of Jonathan Swift's A Modest Proposal.
 Henkel imagined the descendants of folks who actually took Swift up on his proposal.
 The film opens with a quote from J. Swift.

+The 2023 song "Eat Your Young" written by Irish musician Hozier is a reference to "A Modest Proposal".
+It combines themes regarding the anti-war and anti-income-inequality movement, and uses Swift's essay as a framework to compare those modern problems to those same problems during Swift's time.

+The July 2023 Channel 4 mockumentary Gregg Wallace: The British Miracle Meat, written by British comedy writer Matt Edmonds, updates A Modest Proposal and presents it in a similar format to Wallace's Inside the Factory, with human meat given as a potential solution to the UK's cost of living crisis.
+The words "a modest proposal" are used in Wallace's summing up at the end of the programme, and Swift is credited.